PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-## Uploading from a fixed location
+## Uploading a File

-To upload a file you require to send it as a `ByteArray`.
-The following snippets show the most common scenarios.
+To upload a file with `URLLoader` you require to send it as a `ByteArray`.

 If you upload the same file to the same location, it will be replaced with new metadata.

 In this example we are uploading a file from a predefined location.
-A common example is syncing a save game after a game session:
+A common example is syncing a save game after a game session.

 ```actionscript
 private function uploadFile():void